Homecoming Queen (Hinder song)

-"Homecoming Queen" is a single by American rock band Hinder from their debut studio album Extreme Behavior (2005).
+"Homecoming Queen" is a song by the American rock band Hinder.
+It was released as the fifth single from their debut album Extreme Behavior.

 The song bears a strong resemblance to "Sweet Child o' Mine" by Guns N' Roses.

 Chart performance

 The song peaked at number 16 on the Billboard Mainstream Rock chart and debuted at number 100 on the Canadian Hot 100.